saggineumann/s3-to-gcs/README.md

 ### Google Cloud Platform setup
 1. Create a service account for the lambda function by following [this guide](https://cloud.google.com/iam/docs/creating-managing-service-accounts)
 2. Create a set of access keys for the service account by following [this guide](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 Make sure the key type is JSON.
-3. Save the access key json file as `service-account.json` in the root folder of this repository
+3. Save the access key json file as `service-account.json` in the root folder of this repository (don't worry, it's already gitignored)
 4. Assign "Legacy Bucket Writer" role to the GCS bucket for this service account

 ## Installation